konradreiche/security-cam/README.md

    - Go to [GCM: Creating a Google API Project][4] and follow the instructions
    - Take note of the API key

-5. Get a Dropbox API key and App Secret (optional)
+5. Get a Dropbox API access (optional)
    - Go to the [Dropbox Apps Console][5] and create a new app
    - App type: Core API
    - Permission: App folder